weeebr/dizzlefolio/README.md

 ## Import / Export

-Investbrain includes a convenient feature which allows you to maintain the portability of your portfolios and transaction data.
+Dizzlefolio includes a convenient feature which allows you to maintain the portability of your portfolios and transaction data.

 ### Import